AdaCore/why3/doc/input_formats.rst

 - New keywords ``cfg``, ``goto``, ``switch``, and ``var`` cannot be used as regular identifiers anymore.

-- Trailing code after "switch" is not supported: in principle, it should be possible to have a ``switch`` with type ``unit`` and to transfer the execution to the instructions after the ``switch`` for branches not containing ``goto``.
+- Trailing code after ``switch`` is not supported.
+In principle, it should be possible to have a ``switch`` with type ``unit`` and to transfer the execution to the instructions after the ``switch`` for branches not containing ``goto``.
 This is not